nospam2000/xilinx-ise-docker-mac/README.md

 You might need to adapt the value of the environment variable "DISPLAY".
 In my first try it ended with ":1" but typically it should be ":0".
 There are some other tweaks which can be changed in "run.sh".

-# JTAG programming of a XC9572XL device
+# JTAG programming of a XC9572XL device on Mac OSX
+## Use openocd
-The directory "openocd" contain a config file which can be used to program a SVF file recorded by ISE iMPACT.
+The directory "openocd" contains a config file which can be used to program a SVF file recorded by ISE iMPACT.
 Use the menu commands "Output/SVF File/Create SVF File" and "Output/SVF File/Stop Writing to SVF File" to create the SVF file.
 Only record the commands "erase" and "program", the commands "blank check" and "verify" will not work.